dbpolglase/tUI/Manual-en.md

 <li><strong>Field</strong> element, for fields the user must fill in.</li>
 </ul>
 </li>
-<li class="task-list-item"><input type="checkbox" class="task-list-item-checkbox" disabled=""> <strong>Table</strong> view, which allows representing data through tabulated lists.</li>
+<li class="task-list-item"><input type="checkbox" class="task-list-item-checkbox" disabled=""> <strong>Table</strong> View, which allows representing data through tabulated lists.</li>
-<li class="task-list-item"><input type="checkbox" class="task-list-item-checkbox" disabled=""> <strong>Edit</strong> view, which consists of a simple editor for handling files or plain text.</li>
+<li class="task-list-item"><input type="checkbox" class="task-list-item-checkbox" disabled=""> <strong>Edit</strong> View, which consists of a simple editor for handling files or plain text.</li>
 </ul>
 <h2 id="life-cycle">Life Cycle</h2>
 <p>Views will have the following states:</p>
 <ul>
 <li><strong>Creation</strong>: Views are created at the start of the application according to their initial properties (size, color, …).
 Associated elements are also created if they exist.</li>
-<li><strong>Show</strong>: Views are displayed at the time associated with the keyboard (or mouse) events indicated in the project description.</li>
+<li><strong>Show</strong>: Views are displayed at the time associated with the keyboard (or mouse) events indicated in the project tUI XML description.</li>
-<li><strong>Activation</strong>: This applies to the entire view or an element within it if there are several, meaning this element takes control of user events.
-The active element is shown in inverse video so the user understands it is active.</li>
+<li><strong>Activation</strong>: When the View or an element within it, if there are several, is activated it can take control of user events.
+The active element is shown in inverse video so the user perceives  it is active.</li>
 <li><strong>Deactivation</strong>: When navigating from one element to another, the previously active element is deactivated before activating the next one.</li>
-<li><strong>Hiding</strong>: When activating a new view, currently visible views will be hidden according to a level management system, so any view with a level higher than the one to be activated will be hidden.</li>
+<li><strong>Hiding</strong>: When activating a new View, currently visible Views will be hidden according to a level management system, so any View with a level higher than the one to be activated will be hidden.Hiding a View does not erase the data entered.</li>
-<li><strong>Destruction</strong>: In the case of destruction, besides being hidden, all entered data will be erased, which would otherwise remain if the view were shown again.</li>
+<li><strong>Destruction</strong>: In the case of destruction, besides hiding the View, all entered data will be erased.</li>
 </ul>
 <p>The life cycle therefore will be:<br>
-<code>creation -&gt; displayed -&gt; activation -&gt; deactivation -&gt; hide/destroy -&gt; displayed -&gt; ...</code></p>
+<code>Create -&gt; Show -&gt; Activate -&gt; Deactivate -&gt; hide/destroy -&gt; Show -&gt; ...</code></p>
 <h2 id="events">Events</h2>
-<p>The active element will manage the input events that occur.</p>
+<p>The active element will handle the input events that occur.</p>
 <p>The following possible events associated with keyboard input are considered:</p>
 <ul>
 <li><strong>Enter</strong>, or enter.
 (Intro)</li>